nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating DoctorAppointmentAdd command**

 3. If the input data is valid, a DoctorAppointment Command object is created.
-Otherwise a relevant error will be thrown.
+Otherwise, a relevant error will be thrown.
 4. The Command object is returned to `DoctorAppointmentInstance.run()`

 **Creating DoctorAppointment Object with User Input**